Take comfort in knowing that extensive studies have found absolutely no correlation between

 Kids need naps.
 If they don't get them, they get overtired and actually don't end up sleeping as well at night.
 Generally a good napper is a good sleeper.
 Someone who is overtired from missing naps has an even harder time with bedtime.
 I know it is counter intuitive, but sleep begets sleep.

-One of the things you will be faced with is that between 12-18 months many kids start dropping their second nap.
-Hold onto it as along as you can but it is going to go the way of all things.
-When you realize it is inevitable, try to delay the morning nap as long as possible.
-Ideally, when they are down to the one nap, it is best timed for early afternoon.
 Do your best to avoid the late afternoon crash that wreaks havoc with bedtime.
 Try to be firm about at least one nap a day in their crib/bed.
+More is always better.
 I realize that if you have more than one child, the baby might be doing more naps while out and about.
 It is what it is; do the best you can.

 With any sleep training, including naps, your job is to be very clear and follow through.
 First step is to enforce that your child will be in be in their bed/crib for naptime for a certain amount of time on a reasonably regular schedule.
 If your child is really resisting, it may be that initially you need to sit there, gradually move your chair further and further away until you don't need to be in the room.
 Do a quiet activity to keep yourself occupied while you are in there.